 Moorea Beach Lodge – Colonial-style charm, tranquil seaside setting, but undersized rooms.

 The bungalows are sprinkled around a beautiful garden dominated by a gigantic banyan tree.
 This towers above the delightful terrace/bar/lounge of wooden shutters, thatched ceilings and unstained furniture.
 All bungalows are semi-detached and identical inside, either facing the garden or sea.
 (The exception is the Honeymoon Special, which is separate, offers more privacy, and provides optimal sea views.)
 Each bungalow features a wooden sundeck and a sofa which could convert to another double bed.
-Nonetheless, the attractions are ample: charming beachside setting with a slice of silvery sand; free rental of bicycles, kayaks and snorkelling gear; and restaurant-standard kitchen/bar, which guests are welcome to use outside of breakfast hours.
+Nonetheless, the attractions are ample: charming beachside setting with a slice of silvery sand; free rental of bicycles, kayaks and snorkeling gear; and restaurant-standard kitchen/bar, which guests are welcome to use outside of breakfast hours.

 Moorea Beach Lodge – The Basics

 - Location: On the southern edge of Hauru village along the northwest coast of Moorea Island.
 About 600m from the centre of Hauru; 28km from the airport; and 29km from the ferry terminal for services to Tahiti.

 - Guests: Almost all guests are couples, often older travellers, who appreciate the relaxed setting.

 - Beach: The sliver of white sand in front is perfect for sunbathing and swimming, and large enough for the limited number of guests.